tanngo2510/HotelManagementSystem/README.md

 # HotelManagementSystem
 ## Introduction
-Final Project - Group 08 - Software Engineer - HCMUS
+Final Project - Group 08 - Introduction to Software Engineer - HCMUS

+This is a simple Hotel Management Website that bullt with Django.
+There are two type of users in our system: Manager and Guest.
+### Features
+#### Manager
+* Check all Guest list.
+* Check all Booking list.
+* Check out or Delete a booking.
+* Add or Edit a room.
+* Make monthly report
+#### Guest
+* Filter room information.
+* Book room.
+* Edit their infomation.
 # Members
 * 19120128 - Ngô Nhật Tân
 * 19120505 - Dương Thanh Hiệp